Field of Comparative Biomedical Sciences

 DVM, Cornell University 2013

-Jennifer is currently researching the role of immunology in relation to equine mesenchymal stem cells in the Fortier laboratory.
-By using the horse as a model, she is looking how manipulating the immunological environment of stem cells impacts their ability to facilitate healing.
+Jennifer researched the role of immunology in relation to equine mesenchymal stem cells in the Fortier laboratory.
+By using the horse as a model, she looked at how manipulating the immunological environment of stem cells impacts their ability to facilitate healing.

 Publications and Presentations